EQGW/EQGW.github.io/2025/lecture2-4/lecture2-4.md

 used to (rather roughly) approximate changes of gene frequencies by genetic drift.
 And how that leads to an approximation of changes of quantitative characters.
-How one can get from theoretical population genetic a rough approximation of how much additive genetic variance will be maintained in a population when it undergoes neutral mutation and genetic drift.
+How one can get from theoretical population genetics a rough approximation of how much additive genetic variance will be maintained in a population when it undergoes neutral mutation and genetic drift.